 How to Create Notifications or Reminders in Excel (5 Methods)

 In the following dataset, you can see the Product and Supply Date columns.
-Here, we have several Supply Dates that include dates that are ahead of the present-day, and past-day dates.
-Further, using this dataset, we will go through 5 easy methods to create notifications or reminders in Excel.
+We have several Supply Dates that include dates both in the future and the past.
+We’ll use these dates to create notifications or reminders.

 Dataset to Create Notifications or Reminders in Excel